namespace-ERI/MyClock/README.md

 * Click the menu bar icon (Timer/Coffee Cup) to open the main window.
 * **Start/Pause**: Click the play button or use the global hotkey.
 * **Settings**: Click the gear icon to configure "Launch at Login", "Global Shortcuts", "Default Durations", and "Sound Effects".
+* **Note**: Focus sessions shorter than 5 minutes are not counted toward the total duration.

 ### 📂 File Structure Explained